fronzi/projBNN/README.md

-# 2D-BNN
+# 2D-BNN User Guide

-2D-BNN is a bayesian neural network python code to predict the properties of large sets of 2-dimesional materials.
+This guide will help you navigate the 2D-BNN Bayesian Neural Network Python code.
+This code is designed to predict the properties of large sets of 2-dimensional materials.

-# How to use
+## Getting Started

-The code in ./2D-BNN contains a few pre-processing sub-routines and the Bayesian Neural Network is implemented in BNN_train_cross_val.py.
-The model can be loaded and run by BNN_predict.py 1l_atomicPLMF_773structures.csv and C33.csv in ./input_example can be used as example input file to run the calculations from scratch.
+The 2D-BNN directory contains several pre-processing sub-routines.
+The Bayesian Neural Network is implemented in BNN_train_cross_val.py.
+You can load and execute the model using BNN_predict.py.
+Example input files, 1l_atomicPLMF_773structures.csv and C33.csv, are located in the ./input_example directory and can be used to run computations from scratch.

-Workflow
-Pre-preocessing data:

-1_MakePlmfBilayers.py takes a 1l_atomicPLMF_773structures.csv (which contains the full list of descriptors of 2d-monolayers) and C33.csv files and creates the descriptors of the bilayers by summing the fields of each monolayer.
-Modify:
+# Pre-processing Data Workflow:

+1. Making PLMF Bilayers
-Number_Monolayers  with the number of monolayers included in the PLMF.csv file path  to the working folder (it will be created if it does not exist)
+1_MakePlmfBilayers.py uses 1l_atomicPLMF_773structures.csv (which contains a comprehensive list of 2D-monolayer descriptors) and C33.csv files to create bilayer descriptors by adding up the fields of each monolayer.
+Adjust Number_Monolayers to match the number of monolayers included in the PLMF.csv file and set the path to your working folder (it will be created if it does not exist).

+2. Feature Selection
-2a_FeatureSelectionLASSO.py takes input the .csv file with the values bilayer property that will be used in BNN training and the PLMF.csv file to select relevant bilayers descriptors.
-This will produce a training_set.csv.
+2a_FeatureSelectionLASSO.py requires the .csv file with the bilayer property values to be used in BNN training and the PLMF.csv file to select relevant bilayer descriptors.
+This will output a training_set.csv file.
+Adjust alphas and n_alpha in 2_FeatureSelectionLASSO.py.

-Modify:
-alphas and n_alpha in the 2_FeatureSelectionLASSO.py
-2b_FeatureSelectionGeneticAlgo.py can be optionally executed if the number of features is too large.
+If the number of features is too large, you can optionally execute 2b_FeatureSelectionGeneticAlgo.py.

+3. K-Means Analysis
-3_KMeanAnalysis.py takes training.csv file and using a cluster analysis will generate a train and test set choosing representative bilayer structures.
+3_KMeanAnalysis.py uses the training.csv file and a cluster analysis to generate a train and test set, selecting representative bilayer structures.

+4. Creating a Complete Set
-4_MakeCompleteSet.py select the descriptors listed after 2_FeatureSelectionLASSO.py and create a PLMF file of the full set of bilayers.
-Thisscript shold be executed in two times as explained in the comments in MakeCompleteSet.py
+4_MakeCompleteSet.py selects the descriptors listed after 2_FeatureSelectionLASSO.py and creates a PLMF file of the full set of bilayers.
+Run this script twice as outlined in the comments in MakeCompleteSet.py.

-Model optimization:
+# Model Optimization:

-5_BnnTrainCrossVal.py is the core code and it is used to train the Bayesisn neaural network and then test it by cross-validation.
-This part needs a list of descriptors for the whole set that will be used in the extrapolation.
-This allows the standardisation of each bilayer descriptor using the whole set as reference.
-Therefore,
+5. BNN Training and Cross Validation 5_BnnTrainCrossVal.py is the main code that trains the Bayesian neural network and tests it via cross-validation.
+It needs a list of descriptors for the entire set used in the extrapolation.
+This allows for each bilayer descriptor's standardisation using the whole set as a reference.

-5_BnnTrainCrossVal.py takes as input COMPLETE_SET.csv and training_test_set.csv
-Parameters to change are: number of nodes, number of hidden layers by modifying “# Create the TensorFlow model” n_post controls the number of trials are done to create a statistical distribution over the response value. model_prob control the probability of nodes dropout.
+5_BnnTrainCrossVal.py uses COMPLETE_SET.csv and training_test_set.csv as inputs.
+Changeable parameters include the number of nodes, the number of hidden layers (under # Create the TensorFlow model), n_post (controls the number of trials to create a statistical distribution over the response value), and model_prob (controls the probability of nodes dropout).

-Load and run the model to make predictions:
+Loading the Model and Making Predictions:

-6_BnnPredict.py takes the model and the COMPETE_SET.csv to generate a response value for the whole dataset.
+6_BnnPredict.py uses the model and COMPETE_SET.csv to generate a response value for the entire dataset.